YanaSlavcheva/bfu-web-programming/README.md

     `city`
     `country`

-  How to start it:
+  How to start the project:
   1/ Install XAMPP
-  2/ Download all files from the repo in xampp/htdocs folder 3/ Start XAMPP
+  2/ Download all files from the repo in xampp/htdocs folder (repo subfolder) 3/ Start XAMPP
   4/ Open phpmyadmin (usually on localhost/phpmyadmin/)
   5/ Copy the contect of construction-site.sql under SQL tab and execute it - now you have the MySQL db